Replabs/sentiment-model/README.md

 # TwitRep Sentiment model

-This is a Flask API deployed on Google Cloud Run wrapping the pytorch embedding model.
+This is a Flask API deployed on Google Cloud Run wrapping the fine-tuned pytorch embedding model.

 Based on https://huggingface.co/cardiffnlp/twitter-xlm-roberta-base-sentiment